This post may contain eBay affiliate links. Please read our disclosure policy.

 This presents lots of room for growth.
 In time, the collecting community may see Fernandez as something of a mythical figure due to his quick spike and sudden demise.

 However, it appears more likely that Fernandez’s passing has hurt his card value.
-If he had continued to put up All-Star/Cy Young-level numbers, then his rookie cards may be worth far more than they currently are.
+If he had continued to put up All-Star/Cy Young-level numbers, his rookie cards might be worth far more than they currently are.